KosmasDev/dbt-task-jaffle-shop/README.md

 ## 🔍 Customer Behavior Analysis

-The objective of this project is to leverage dbt Cloud's capabilities to ingest, transform, and analyze customer and order data in order to answer key business questions related to customer engagement and loyalty.
+The objective of this project is to leverage dbt Cloud's capabilities to ingest, transform, and analyze customer and order data to answer key business questions related to customer engagement and loyalty.
 Specifically, the analysis focuses on the following insights:
 - Which customer has visited more locations?
 - List the most loyal customer per location.
 - Has anyone ordered everything?